pikers/piker/README.rst

     nix-shell develop.nix

-this will setup the required python envoirment to run piker, make sure to run::
+this will setup the required python environment to run piker, make sure to run::

     pip install -r requirements.txt -e .